-As with Reddit, for each post we queried, we merged the title and main post text into a single document.
+As with Reddit, for each post we queried, we merged the title and main post text into a piece of text.

-Figure 2 shows the distribution of the collected tagged Stackexchange text in terms of token (i.e., usable parsed word) length.
+Figure 2 shows the distribution of the collected tagged StackExchange text in terms of token (i.e., usable parsed word) length.